 In Queensland (QLD) windshields may only have a tinted strip on top, equaling to either 10% of total windshield area, or the portion of the windshield above the reach of windshield wipers, whichever is greater.

-Front side windows, back side windows and rear window may have 35% VLT or more.
+Front side windows, back side windows and rear window may have 20% VLT or more if vehicle has two rear view mirrors, or 35% if no mirrors are present.

 Other QLD tint laws: